rmione/srs-deck-helper/README.md

 # anki helper
+__Disclaimer: This project and its author(s) are not affiliated/associated Anki in any way whatsoever!__
 This is a simple command line utility hat helps me make Anki decks while studying different languages, specifically Japanese.

 When transcribing the meaning of a word or a kanji, etc from a textbook I found it clumsy to use the Anki app due to its interface.